netfoundry/mop/quickstarts/docs/cloud/vcpe/cpe-supermicro.md

 Choose the Ubuntu 20.04 server image.
 (Rest of the fields will fill themselves)
 ![image](../../images/super-micro-18.png)

-Once the image is decompress, you will see a "Custome Ubuntu ISO Creator" window.
+Once the image is decompressed, you will see a "Custom Ubuntu ISO Creator" window.
 Copy the supermicro ansible tarball into the that window. then do the following commands: